solutions-crypto/near-guildnet-tools/monitor/README.md

 prometheus.yml
 ```
 # my global config
-# This file assumes the monitor node is ip 10.0.0.4 and the near node is on 10.0.0.5
+# This file assumes the monitor node is localhost and the near node is on 10.0.0.5
 global:
   scrape_interval:     15s # Set the scrape interval to every 15 seconds.
 Default is every 1 minute.
   evaluation_interval: 15s # Evaluate rules every 15 seconds.
 The default is every 1 minute.